mrocklin/blog/_posts/work/2015-10-27-Distributed-ad-hoc.md

 The `.submit` function has an overhead of about a millisecond per call (not counting network latency).
 This might be crippling at the petabyte scale, but it's quite convenient and freeing at the medium-data scale.
-It lets use use a cluster of machines without strongly mangling our code.
+It lets us use a cluster of machines without strongly mangling our code or our conceptual model of what's going on.

 Example: Binary Tree Reduction